Qunzhang1996/SSY226_Project/README.md

 # SSY226_Project
 This is for SSY226 design project from chalmers university of technology.
 Code copyright@Our project supervisor: Pavel Anistratov(pavel.anistratov@chalmers.se)
+For the final report, pls check "Modeling and Simulation of Collaborative_Group 11.pdf" in main branch
 ![this is state space model](./picture/poster.jpeg)
 ## reference paper
 Reference paper pls check the reference paper folder